Rev. Dr. John Ranieri

 I have been teaching at Seton Hall University since 1980 after receiving my Ph.D. from the New School for Social Research in New York City.
 My scholarly interests include the philosophy of St. Augustine, medieval thought, the works of Hannah Arendt and feminist theories.
 In 1995 I co-authored Hannah Arendt: Love and Saint Augustine (with Joanna V. Scott) published by the University of Chicago Press.

-I am an associate professor in the Philosophy Department.
-For nine years I was director of the Program overseeing its current expansion to 130 students from Arts & Sciences, Business, Education, and Human Services and the new School of Diplomacy and International Relations.
+I am a full professor in the Philosophy Department.
+For nine years I was director of the Honors Program, overseeing its expansion to 130 students from Arts & Sciences, Business, Education, and Human Services and the new School of Diplomacy and International Relations.
+I am also very much involved in the Women's Studies Program and the Environmental Studies Program at Seton Hall.
 In my spare time, I do sea kayaking and am an avid amateur birder.